XHZN-FM (Guanajuato)

-XHZN-FM/XEZN-AM is a combo radio station in Celaya, Guanajuato, Mexico.
-Broadcasting on 104.5 FM and 780 AM, XHZN/XEZN carries the national Exa FM format from MVS Radio.
+XEZN-AM 780/XHZN-FM 104.5 is a combo radio station in Celaya, Guanajuato, Mexico.
+It carries the national Exa FM format from MVS Radio.

 History

 Impulsora de Radiodifusión, S.A., received a concession for XEZN-AM on 780 kHz in 1974.
 The FM station was added in 1994, originally broadcasting on 99.3 but later moved.

 The concessionaire was Radio XHOZ-FM since 1996 until 2016, when it changed its name to FM Celaya.
 Impulsora de Radiodifusión owned XHOZ-FM in Querétaro until 2006.